papinet/papiNet-API/papiNet-JSON-Style-Guide.md

 ### Rule 10 - Properties with `...Timestamp` and `...DateTime` suffixes

-We have three types of properties capturing date and time:
+papiNet has three types of properties capturing date and time:

 * The properties ending with the suffix `...Timestamp`: they MUST contain a date and time expressed in UTC, ending with the letter "Z", e.g. `2024-04-23T13:24:26.000Z`.
 * The  properties having prefix actual and ending suffix DateTime  `actual...DateTime`: they MUST contain a local date and time, in accordance with the ISO 8601 standard (preferably without explicit time-zone) for which the location is defined by the business context, excluding duration and intervals, e.g. `2024-04-23T13:24:26`